JasonShin/sqlx-ts/book/docs/type-generation/README.md

 sqlx-ts will pick up name of the variable and use it when generating the type definitions.
 You can override the type name by setting the `@name` annotation, you can read more in the section [below](#annotations).

-## Configuration

-You can configure type generation in `.sqlxrc.json`; available configurations:

-**Todo**
-We need configurations for following:
-- generate type paths
-- file names (by default, it should be file_name.types.ts)

 ## Q/A

 ##### Why doesn't SQLx support named parameterised queries? `e.g. SELECT * FROM items WHERE point = :point`